Nikolaj Velimirović: Education

 His formal education also began in the Ćelije monastery and continued in Valjevo.
 He applied for admission into the Military Academy, but was refused because he didn't pass the physical exam.
 He was admitted to the Seminary of Saint Sava in Belgrade, where, apart from the standard subjects, he explored a significant number of writings of both Eastern and Western authors, such as Shakespeare, Voltaire, Nietzsche, Marx, Pushkin, Tolstoy, Dostoevsky, and others.
 He graduated in 1905.

 Nikola had been chosen to become a professor in the Seminary of Saint Sava, but it was decided that he needed to pursue further Eastern Orthodox studies before becoming a teacher.
-As an outstanding student, he was chosen to continue his studies in Russia and Western Europe.
+As an outstanding student, he was chosen to continue his studies in Western Europe.
 He had a gift for languages and soon possessed a good knowledge of Russian, French and German.
-He attended the Theological Academy in St. Petersburg and then he went to Switzerland and obtained his doctorate of divinity from the Old Catholic Theological Faculty at the University of Berne with magna cum laude.
+He went to Switzerland and obtained his doctorate of divinity from the Old Catholic Theological Faculty at the University of Berne with magna cum laude.

 He received his doctorate in theology in 1908, with the dissertation entitled Faith in the Resurrection of Christ as the Foundation of the Dogmas of the Apostolic Church.
 This original work was written in German and published in Switzerland in 1910, and later translated into Serbian.
-The dissertation for his doctor's degree in philosophy was prepared at Oxford and defended in Geneva, in French.
-The title was Berkeley's Philosophy.
+During the stay in Switzerland, he completed a second thesis, The French-Slavonic Battles in the Bay of Kotor, a historical treatise on the battles between “Slavs” and Napoleon’s army in Boka Kotorska between 1806 and 1814.
+For this work he was awarded a second doctorate from the University in Bern in 1910.

+Upon his return to Serbia, benefactor priest Aleksa Ilić loaned him money to continue studies in Britain, where he researched the philosophy of George Berkeley.
+Based on church publication reporting at the time, it has been alleged that he was based in Oxford where he was awarded a second doctorate there.
+This is an impossibility given that the honorary Doctorate of Divinity was awarded exclusively to Anglican clergy, and Oxford University did not award doctorates until 1917.
+Others claim that his work at Oxford formed the basis for a doctoral thesis which he later defended at the University of Geneva or the University of Halle in Germany, or that he had not been at Oxford at all, but at Cambridge.
+There is no evidence that Velimirović was ever registered at a British university or that he completed his study on Berkeley.
+It is most likely that he abandoned this project due to lack of income and returned early to Serbia.

 His stay in Britain left an impact on his views and education, which is seen from the fact that he quotes or mentions Charles Dickens, Lord Byron, John Milton, Charles Darwin, Thomas Carlyle, Shakespeare and George Berkeley.